joelvonrotz/pico_freertos_pimoroni_boilerplate/README.md

 ![](docs/demonstration.gif)

 A boilerplate for a RP2040 pico project using Pimoroni hardware and FreeRTOS.
+This boilerplate is based on the project [pico-boilerplate](https://github.com/pimoroni/pico-boilerplate) done by Pimoroni with a couple of adjustments.

+One of these adjustments is the usage of environment variables.
+This completely breaks the usage of local options, but I don't mind.

+To use local versions, the `.cmake`-files need to be adjusted to use a variable instead of a enviornment variable (if you know CMake, it should be easy).

 ## Installation SDK & Pimoroni